selfagency/vsc-one-click-sfc/README.md

 Right-click on a folder in the File Explorer pane and select, or press `⇧⌘P`/`⇧^P` and type, `Create Vue Component`.

-You can specify a default style language (CSS, SASS, Less, Stylus, etc.) in `settings.json`:
+You can specify a default style language (CSS, SASS, Less, Stylus, etc.) via the Settings UI or directly in `settings.json`:

 ```
 {